Our knowledge of orthopaedics. Your best health.

 Does surgery lead to permanent restrictions on activities?

 No, most patients are able to return to all of their favorite activities and sports.
-Most patients return to non-contact sporting activities (running, weightlifting, exercises) within 4 to 6 months after surgery.
+Most patients return to non-contact sporting activities (running, weightlifting, etc.) within 4 to 6 months after surgery.

 Before returning to all activities, including contact sports, the spine must be fully healed.
-It typically takes 6 to 12 months after surgery to obtain a solid fusion of the spine in order to return to unrestricted activities.
+It typically takes 6 to 12 months after surgery to obtain a solid fusion of the spine and allow a return to unrestricted activities.

 Will I be able to walk after surgery?